It goes without saying that there are quite a few approaches you can take when it comes to podcasting.

 I’ll also let you know what is not working so well, so you’ll know to avoid these common podcaster pitfalls.

-Ready to find out what’s working in podcasting in 2021?
+Ready to find out what’s working in podcasting now?

 Let’s dive in!

 The strategy I use most often for clients—and the one that tends to be the most successful—is creating a podcast that aims to provide value for your audience.

 If you’ve read The 8 Principles Behind Highly Successful Business Podcasts, then you are familiar with how this works.
 (And if you haven’t, I highly recommend you check it out!)

 In a nutshell, this approach means your goal is to share valuable content that will help your listeners solve a specific problem that they, in particular, struggle with.

 By offering key insights and solutions tailored to your listeners, you nurture your audience, create a community, and build trust.